citadel

 Why visit Corsica?
 I’ll pretend you asked.
 Follow along on our island adventures to discover what makes Corsica worth finding on a map.

-As an aside, if The Usual Suspects reference escaped you, head on over to your sofa and watch it.
+As an aside, if The Usual Suspects reference escaped you, head over to your sofa and watch it.
 I’ll wait.

 waterfall